davidhellerw/Logistic-Regression-in-R/README.md

-# Predicting Diabetes Onset Using Logistic Regression
+# Predicting Diabetes Onset Using Logistic Regression in R

 ## Introduction